CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/06-monitoring-and-load-testing.md

    ![](media/ex6-t1-openai.png)

-1. From the Overview of **tailwind-traders-ai<inject key="Deploymentid" />** Application Insights resource, you can set the **Show data for last** as per your requirment of monitoring insights.
+1. From the Overview of **tailwind-traders-ai<inject key="Deploymentid" />** Application Insights resource, you can set the **Show data for last** as per your requirement of monitoring insights.

    ![](media/ex6-t1-set-showdata.png)